188th Wing

 The 188th Wing is a unit of the Arkansas Air National Guard, stationed at Ebbing Air National Guard Base, Fort Smith, Arkansas.
 The 188th is equipped with the MQ-9 Reaper.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

-Overview
+Mission

 The 188th Wing is a Remotely Piloted Aircraft (MQ-9 Reaper), Space Focused Targeting, Intelligence, Surveillance and Reconnaissance Unit based in Fort Smith, Arkansas.
 The men and women of the 188th are able to rapidly deploy and support ground forces all over the world.

 Units

 The 188th Wing consists of the following 4 groups, each of which has multiple squadrons, flights and sections assigned: